 Of total time spent consuming digital media on smartphones, we see a stark difference between time spent on the mobile web and on apps.
 While the former has stayed the same at seven percent from 2017, US consumers are now spending 63 percent of their time on digital media via smartphone apps, up from 50 percent in 2017.

 It’s clear from these mobile statistics that smartphones are the most popular devices with which internet users consume digital media.
 Just 23 percent of US consumers’ time spent with digital media is done on the desktop, and that figure falls to seven percent for tablets.

 With the increasing amount of time spent on mobile devices, it’s no wonder that advertisers are spending more and more money on digital ads to reach consumers.
 This is so much so that expenditure on digital ads exceeded that of traditional ads for the first time in 2019.

-Focusing on just digital ads, the latest mobile marketing statistics show that digital ad spend on mobile amounted to $87.06 in 2019, which is more than two-thirds of the total digital ad spend of $129.34 billion (eMarketer, 2019).
+Focusing on just digital ads, the latest mobile marketing statistics show that digital ad spend on mobile amounted to $129.8 in 2021, which is more than two-thirds (67.9 percent) of the total digital ad spend that year (eMarketer, 2021).

 9. Mobile Retail Conversion Rate

 Despite the popularity of mobile shopping, the ecommerce conversion rate of mobile devices continues to lag behind that of desktops.